milanaryal/milanaryal.github.io/_posts/2015-02-19-jekyll-estimated-reading-time-using-liquid-tags.md

 ---

-### Jekyll estimated reading time using Liquid tags
+### Implementing Medium inspired estimated reading time in Jekyll using pure Liquid tags

-With the help of Liquid tags we can have estimated reading time into Jekyll without using any plugins.
+With the help of Liquid tags we can have estimated reading time in Jekyll without using any plugins.

-First thing is to count post content words.
-With `strip_html` We remove all html tags and count total words.
+First thing do to is counting total words in our post content.
+For this we use native Liquid tag `strip_html` to remove all HTML tags and count our actual total words with `number_of_words` filter tag.

 ```liquid
 {% raw %}{% assign words = content | strip_html | number_of_words %}{% endraw %}